What is PCO and PCOS?

 - Myth: Women do not have any male hormones, women only make female hormones.

-Fact: Producing adequate amounts of testosterone is an essential part of being female.
+Fact: Producing enough testosterone is an essential part of being female.
 Women must be able to make testosterone, a male hormone, as without it they could not produce oestrogen.

 - Myth: Polycystic ovaries are painful.